Skip to main content

 We have a global reputation for science and research.
 From the rapid assessment of risks to consumer safety, to developing new surveillance techniques to identify risks more quickly, to understanding consumer values, attitudes and behaviours.

 We publish our evidence in line with our commitment to transparency.
-This means it is freely available to others making policy and decisions, to inform guidance to businesses and so the public can trust our decisions.
-We are also responsible for designating the official laboratories that carry out important chemical and compositional analyses on food and feed samples taken by local authorities or port health authorities.
+This means it is freely available to others making policy and decisions, to inform guidance to businesses and so the public can understand the basis for our decisions.

-We are a policy maker
+We are a policymaker

 We advise ministers on food safety, food authenticity and consumer interests in relation to food in England, Wales and Northern Ireland.
+The policy areas we advise on are different in each nation (see section: The food regulatory system).
+Our advice is based on science and evidence.

 We are a regulator

 We provide guidance to food businesses.
 We use surveillance to identify risks to consumers and spot potential food safety incidents, and we respond to these when they happen.
 This includes working with manufacturers, retailers and local authorities to trace sources of outbreaks of foodborne disease and co-ordinate action such as product recalls to protect consumers and businesses.
+Our National Food Crime Unit works to tackle serious fraud and related criminality in food supply chains.

 We are a watchdog